fingerskier/manthra/README.md

 # Manthra
 `good quotes are careful crafty poetry`

+In academia no one cares what you've done, they only care what you've read.
+In industry no one cares what you've read, they only care what you've done.

 When you get into the end zone, act like you've been there before.
   Joe Paterno